Vitamin E: History

+It was known since the 19th century that certain plants contain substances that prevent fat from going rancid.
+In 1937, it was found that vitamin E was specifically responsible for this.
+This led to the hypothesis that vitamin E's mechanism of action is as an antioxidant that prevents pathogenic oxidation of lipid and lipoprotein, specifically in biological membranes.

 Nearly 50 years after the discovery of vitamin E, an editorial in the Journal of the American Medical Association titled "Vitamin in search of a disease" read in part "...research revealed many of the vitamin's secrets, but no certain therapeutic use and no definite deficiency disease in man."
 The animal discovery experiments had been a requirement for successful pregnancy, but no benefits were observed for women prone to miscarriage.
 Evidence for vascular health was characterized as unconvincing.
 The editorial closed with mention of some preliminary human evidence for protection against hemolytic anemia in young children.

 A role for vitamin E in coronary heart disease was first proposed in 1946 by Evan Shute and colleagues.
 More cardiovascular work from the same research group followed, including a proposal that megadoses of vitamin E could slow down and even reverse the development of atherosclerosis.
 Subsequent research showed no association between vitamin E supplementation and cardiovascular events such as nonfatal stroke or myocardial infarction, or cardiovascular mortality.

 There is a long history of belief that topical application of vitamin E containing oil benefits burn and wound healing.
 This belief persists even though scientific reviews refuted this claim.

 The role of vitamin E in infant nutrition has a long research history.
 From 1949 onward there were trials with premature infants suggesting that oral alpha-tocopherol was protective against edema, intracranial hemorrhage, hemolytic anemia and retrolental fibroplasia.
 A more recent review concluded that vitamin E supplementation in preterm infants reduced the risk of intracranial hemorrhage and retinopathy, but noted an increased risk of sepsis.